2024-05-01 06:38:02

 The son of Mexican migrants and the first Latino to represent his state in the Senate, Padilla has emerged as a tenacious figure at a time when Democrats are increasingly focused on border security and the country’s stance toward migrants is uncertain.

-Illegal immigration is seen as a growing political crisis for Democrats, after authorities both at the border and in cities across the country have struggled to deal with recent surges in migrants.
+Illegal immigration is seen as a growing political crisis for Democrats, following authorities both at the border and in cities across the country have struggled to deal with recent surges in migrants.
 The party may also be losing the support of Hispanic voters in a climate of disenchantment with Biden.
-But Padilla, in a series of interviews with The Associated Press, expressed a deep reserve of optimism about his party’s ability to win support from and for migrant communities.
+But Padilla, in a series of interviews with The Associated Press, expressed a deep reserve of optimism regarding his party’s ability to win support from and for migrant communities.

-“Don’t be afraid, don’t be reluctant to talk about immigration.
+“Don’t be afraid, don’t be reluctant to talk regarding immigration.
 Do it,” Padilla said.
 “Because, first of all, it is the morally right thing to do.
 Number two, it is key to the strength, security and future of our country.”

 The senator has tried to get his fellow Democrats to adhere to that position, even at a time when immigration policy is becoming increasingly toxic.
 Donald Trump, the presumptive Republican presidential nominee, has said that migrants entering the United States illegally are “poisoning the blood” of the country and has accused Biden of allowing a “bloodbath” at the southern border.
 Biden, for his part, has at times leaned to the right in both the policies and the language he is willing to use, as illegal border crossings have become a vulnerable point for his presidential bid. re-election.